scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

     M = \sum_{i=1}^K w_i b_i b_i^T = B \cdot diag(w) \cdot B^T \quad w_i \geq 0

 Learning :math:`M` in this form makes it PSD by design, as it is a nonnegative sum of PSD matrices.
-The basis set :math:`B` is fixed on advance and it is possible to construct it from the data.
+The basis set :math:`B` is fixed in advance and it is possible to construct it from the data.
 The optimization problem over :math:`w` is formulated as a classic margin-based hinge loss function involving the set :math:`C` of triplets.
 A regularization :math:`\ell_1`